openwdl/wdl/versions/1.0/parsers/antlr4/JavaScript/README.md

 # WDL JavaScript Parser

 This directory provides a parser implemented in javascript.
-The parser is built on top of the Base [WDLBaseLexer.js](src/WDLBaseLexer.js)

 # Requirements
 - Node.js